|2017||16-10||.615||10-7||.588||T-3rd South Division|

 Roxanne Brunsting, Katie Condon and Hillary Williamson earned All-CCAA accolades and Williamson also garnered All-West Region recognition.
 Williamson was just the second player in school history to graduate with over 1,000 career kills and 1,000 career digs, while Brunsting was the second to accomplish the feat in assists and digs.

 Luyties inherited a talented Triton squad that went 29-3 in 2009 and finished second in the CCAA with a record of 20-2.
-He kept the momentum going in 2010 as UCSD was 19-9 overall and tied for second in the CCAA at 15-7.
-In the postseason, UCSD swept Sonoma State in a West Region quarterfinal before falling to CCAA champion Cal State San Bernardino in the semis.
+He kept the momentum going in 2010 as UC San Diego was 19-9 overall and tied for second in the CCAA at 15-7.
+In the postseason, UC San Diego swept Sonoma State in a West Region quarterfinal before falling to CCAA champion Cal State San Bernardino in the semis.

 Brunsting was named AVCA and Daktronics All-America Honorable Mention, while three Tritons were tabbed All-West Region and First Team All-CCAA.